Bicolor Angelfish Guide

-Buyer beware, there is a cost to add this beautiful fish to your tank, because the Bicolor Angelfish is a notorious polyp and clam mantel nipper.
-It will sample the smorasbord of invertebrate delicacies available in your tank–so it is best kept in a fish only tank–or in a tank where you won’t mind the occasional grazing of your prized corals.
+Buyer beware, there is a cost to add this beautiful fish to your tank because the Bicolor Angelfish is a notorious polyp and clam mantel nipper.
+It will sample the smorgasbord of invertebrate delicacies available in your tank–so it is best kept in a fish only tank–or in a tank where you won’t mind the occasional grazing of your prized corals.

 The Bicolor angelfish are aggressive towards their own species and other dwarf angelfish, so if you want to keep this angelfish, it will be your only angelfish.